SEDERS FOR YOU

 Plagues Word Search Puzzle

-A fun 10 Plagues Picture Puzzle, with some hints
+A fun 10 Plagues Picture Puzzle, with a few Hints (and answer) – A challenging, multilevel puzzle

 The Match Game